InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 sense to offer to fulfill a [30-day warranty](https://github.com/InnerSourceCommons/InnerSourcePatterns/blob/master/30-day-warranty.md) on your submission.
-This can alleviate the host teams' fear of the contributors not being available for support with fixing bugs after the time on contribution.
+This can alleviate the host team's fear of the contributors not being available for support with fixing bugs after the time on contribution.

 #### Anticipate and follow house rules

-When visiting your neighbors, likely they will help you around in their
+When visiting your neighbors, they will likely help you around in their
-apartment: They'll show you the way to their living room, likely they'll show you where the restroom is located.
-If you're staying longer, they likely also give you more details: In my case an example would be to try to avoid turning on the dishwasher and the electric kettle at the same time to avoid blowing the fuse.
+apartment: they'll show you the way to their living room and where the restroom is located.
+If you're staying longer, they will probably give you more details: in my case an example would be to try to avoid turning on the dishwasher and the electric kettle at the same time to avoid blowing the fuse.

-Similarly every software system comes with it's own quirks and intricacies.
+Similarly every software system comes with its own quirks and intricacies.
-Often the most obvious ones are [well documented](https://github.com/InnerSourceCommons/InnerSourceLearningPath/blob/master/trusted-committer/05-lowering-the-barriers-to-entry.md): In smaller projects this documentation can be found in the README.md.
+Often the most obvious ones are well documented.
+In smaller projects this documentation can be found in the README.md.
 In larger ones, contribution specific documentation can often be found in the CONTRIBUTING.md document.